horizon-research/CamJ/examples/README.md

 ## How to run

-Use `example_run.py` to run different validation cases:
+Use `example_run.py` to run all the examples:
 ```
  $ python example_run.py
 ```

-To know different run options, run `--help` options, you will see different options:
+Run with `--help` to see how to run each example individually:
 ```
  $ python example_run.py --help